Dolby

 Combining Job and Task Tags

 If you include tags in both the job AND the task sections of your JSON, then you will create tasks that require both sets of tags as the two lists are concatenated together.
-For instance, if you assigned a tag of CUSTOMER_A at the job level, and a tag of PRIORITY in a transcode tasks, then all tasks in the job would require a Computing Group with the tag PRIORITY and additionally, the transcode task would need both a Computing Group with both CUSTOMER_A and PRIORITY in some combination of Mandatory and Provided tags.
+For instance, if you assigned a tag of CUSTOMER_A

 Summarizing Tag behavior

-• From a Computing Group perspective
+- From the Computing Group perspective:

-• I will only execute Tasks that have all of my Mandatory tags and zero or more of my Provided tags
+- I will only execute Tasks that have all of my Mandatory tags and zero or more of my Provided tags.